Robinsons Department Store

 After the fire, a new Robinsons store opened on 11 December 1972 in Specialists’ Shopping Centre along Orchard Road.
 The retailer also re-established its Raffles Place presence with a branch in Clifford Centre in July 1977.7 By June 1983, the company had moved its main Orchard Road store to The Centrepoint, closing its branch at Clifford Centre in November of that year.8 After 31 years as The Centrepoint’s anchor tenant, Robinsons closed in March 2014 at the end of its lease.9

-Now known as Robinsons Group of Companies and part of the Al-Futtaim Group, the retailer opened its new flagship store in The Heeren along Orchard Road in November 2013.10 It continues to operate stores at Raffles City Shopping Centre (2001),11 Jem (2013)12 as well as The Gardens at Mid Valley City in Kuala Lumpur, Malaysia (2007).13
+Known as Robinsons Group of Companies and part of the Al-Futtaim Group, the retailer opened its new flagship store in The Heeren along Orchard Road in November 2013.10 However after six years of declining sales, it sank into the red and Al-Futtaim Group announced the voluntary liquidation of Robinsons to pay creditors on 30 October 2020.11

 Peter Yew Guan Pak

 1. Tay, M. (2008, May 31).
 Robinsons: Grand old dame still keeping up to date.
 The Straits Times, p.
 67. Retrieved from NewspaperSG; Tay, T.F. & Ng, W.K.
 (2020, October 31).
 End of a S'pore icon.
 The Straits Times, p.
 A4.

 2. Tyers, R. (1993).
 Ray Tyers’ Singapore: Then & now.
 Singapore: Landmark Books.
 (Call no.: RSING 959.57 TYE-[HIS])